elixirland/xlp-book-club-API/README.md

 ## Help a Book Club Keep Track of Their Reading!

 A local book club needs your help!
-They’re looking for a system to store the books in their collection and monitor the reading progress for the books that are currently being read.
+They’re looking for a system to store their books and monitor the reading progress for the books that are currently being read.

 Here is how the book club works.